samrichell-smith/time-series-database/readme.md

 - **Binary search indexing** — O(log n) range queries over sorted time-series data
 - **Sub-millisecond latency** — 40µs to query 1,000 points from 10 million

+## Design Decisions

+**Columnar storage**: When scanning timestamps to find a range, every byte loaded into cache is useful.
+Row-oriented layout wastes half the cache on values we don't need yet.

+**Delta encoding**: Tick data arrives at regular intervals.
+Storing deltas instead of absolute timestamps reduces storage—a 1ms interval fits in 2 bytes vs 8 for the full timestamp.

+**Binary search**: For 10M points, linear scan checks ~5M timestamps on average.
+Binary search checks 24.
+That's the difference between 6ms and 40µs.

 ## Performance

 Benchmarked on Apple M-series CPU with 10 million data points: